 Chapter 1: Foundations

 Pate looks at ineffective methods of church based evangelism and the relationship between personal evangelism and the local church.
-The end results he points out is a lot of effort, but little results.
+The end results he points out are a lot of effort, but little results.

 Programmatic changes have not led to church growth, so perhaps a systemic change needs to be made.